 The shooting down of the Malaysian Airlines MH17 over rebel held territory in eastern Ukraine is a terrible tragedy.

 It has cost 289 lives, including 37 Australian citizens and permanent residents.
-Sadly, six researchers and advocates attending the International AIDS conference in Melbourne were among the dead.
+Six researchers and advocates attending the International AIDS conference in Melbourne were among the dead.

 The dead are victims of the imperialist rivalry between the West and Russia that has destabilised Ukraine and turned it into a war zone.